 Summertime on your mind?
 You’ve worked hard this semester and have earned some well-deserved time to sit back and slow down for a change.
 While summer is your time to relax and recharge, it’s also a great opportunity to start focusing on rounding out your medical school applications.
 So how do you do that?
 We’ve come up with six ways to help you make the most of your summer.

 Volunteering in a healthcare facility or organization not only enhances your medical school application, it’s a chance to see if you enjoy working a medical setting.
 It’s also an opportunity to network with peers and possible mentors, take on increased responsibility and leadership roles over time, and build your resume.
-Learn how to.
+Learn how to find a volunteer opportunity.

 Shadow a Doctor

 Shadowing a doctor will give you a better understanding of what a doctor’s typical day is like, and may give you good experience to talk about in your applications and interviews for medical school.
 It’s also a great way to gain familiarity with the vast number of different medical and research environments, as well as specialties.
-Learn how to.
+Learn how to find a shadowing opportunity.

 Study for the MCAT® Exam